 Anti-vaxxers love to state that physicians don’t study vaccines.
-Of course, those same anti-vaxxers use their Dunning-Kruger-infected minds to claim that their 30 minutes of Google University research makes them the only experts on vaccines.
+Of course, those same anti-vaxxers employ their Dunning-Kruger cognitive bias to claim that their 30 minutes of Google University research makes them the only experts in the world about vaccines.

 Let’s talk about whether physicians study vaccines.
 Most of you will know where this is going.

 Before we start, we need to make something clear – despite what the anti-vaxxers believe, there isn’t some course called “Vaccinology 701” in medical school.
 Some graduate programs offer master’s level courses in vaccinology, generally for public health professionals that focus on geographic regions, such as Africa.
 But it’s generally not a medical specialty or Ph.D. program directly.

 The knowledge about vaccines is based on some combination of different fields of science and medicine: